-A phishing email gave hackers administrative access to a major health insurance company’s database.
-As a result, the exposing of 78.8 million records of personal identification information.
+A phishing email gave hackers administrative access to Anthem’s health insurance company’s database, exposing of 78.8 million records of personal identification information.
 Records stolen contained medical ID’s, social security numbers, addresses, employment history, income data, etc. They were sold on the dark web.
 The hackers had administrative access for over a month.

 The breach was discovered by a database administrator who noticed a suspicious database query running using his credentials.
 Then, he found out other credentials had been compromised.

 The hackers sent employees phishing emails containing links to malware.
 Once clicked, the malware was installed, thus giving the hackers a backdoor to the database.
 They were able to access it remotely from their command and control server.